-- Children aged 0 to 4 can go to daycare or their childminder if they have cold-like symptoms (a stuffy or runny nose, sneezing, a sore throat). as long as they do not have a fever.
+- Children aged 0 to 4 can go to daycare or their childminder if they have cold-like symptoms (a stuffy or runny nose, sneezing, a sore throat) as long as they do not have a fever.
 The same applies to the youngest children at primary schools (‘groep 1’ and ‘groep 2’).
-They can go to school and out-of-school care if they have cold-like symptoms but no fever.
+They can go to school and out-of-school care as long as they only have cold-like symptoms and no fever.

-- This does not apply if the child has been in contact with someone who has coronavirus or if the child lives with an adult who has a fever or a shortness of breath.
+- Children must stay home if they have been in contact with someone who has coronavirus or if they live with an adult who has a fever or shortness of breath.

 - Children aged 12 and under do not have to stay 1.5 metres away from other children.
 All other hygiene rules also apply to children.